demisto/content/Packs/Slack/Integrations/SlackV3/README.md

 Slack V3 utilizes ["Socket Mode"](https://api.slack.com/apis/connections/socket) to enable the integration to communicate directly with Slack for mirroring.
 This requires a dedicated Slack app to be created for the XSOAR integration.
 See [Creating a Custom App](#creating-a-custom-app) on how to create your App in Slack.

+Please refer to the video tutorial [found here](https://live.paloaltonetworks.com/t5/cortex-xsoar-how-to-videos/cortex-xsoar-how-to-video-slack-v3-configuration/ta-p/445226) to learn about configuring SlackV3 using the app manifest.

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for SlackV3.